Acta Apostolicae Sedis: Acta Sanctæ Sedis

 Acta Sanctæ Sedis (ASS; Latin for 'Acts of the Holy See') was a Roman monthly publication containing the principal public documents issued by the pope, directly or through the Roman congregations.

 It was begun in 1865, under the title of Acta Sanctæ Sedis in compendium redacta etc..
 At the time, it was not designated as the official means of promulgating laws of the Holy See, nor as an official publication of the Holy See; the publication of the ASS was purely a private initiative.
-However, this changed when on 23 May 1904 the AAS was declared an organ of the Holy See by Pius X, to the extent that all documents printed in it were considered "authentic and official"; those dispositions were put in place beginning with vol. 37 of the ASS, in 1904.
+However, this changed when on 23 May 1904 the ASS was declared an organ of the Holy See by Pius X, to the extent that all documents printed in it were considered "authentic and official"; those dispositions were put in place beginning with vol. 37 of the ASS, in 1904.
 The Acta Sanctæ Sedis ceased publication in 1908, with its last volume being the 41st.